 Skirts may be worn as long as they are mid-knee length.
 They must be the same pewter gray material as the clinical pants.
-The material may be purchased by the yard at Uniforms for You in West Monroe.

-Other than the clinical scrub tops, T-shirts that are purchased from the Student Nurses Association (SNA) or student designed level t-shirts may be worn in the classroom.
-ULM logo t-shirts may be worn on Fridays.
-No other shirts have been approved for the classroom.
-These T-shirts are to be worn with the clinical uniform pants.
+Other than the clinical scrub tops, ULM T-shirts may be worn in the classroom.
+These T-shirts are to be worn with clinical uniform pants.
 No other pants are approved for the classroom.
-Faculty have the right to require the entire clinical uniform be worn in class or lab.
+Faculty have the right to require the entire clinical uniform to be worn in class or lab.

-- Undergarments should not be visible at all. - Tennis shoes may be worn in the classroom and clinical lab as long as they are clean. - No hats or head scarves, no excessive jewelry.
-No visible body piercing other than ear lobes. - Keep hair and facial hair properly groomed. - No smartwatches will be allowed.
+- Undergarments should not be visible at all. - Tennis shoes may be worn in the classroom and clinical lab as long as they are clean. - No hats or scarves, no excessive jewelry.
+Approved piercing per clinical dress code. - Keep hair and facial hair properly groomed.

+No smartwatches will be allowed.
 Only digital or analog watches without Internet connectivity capabilities will be allowed.